Elements and Types of Utilitarianism

 Utilitarianism is a form of consequentialism, which we define as follows:

-Consequentialism is the view that one ought always to promote better outcomes.
+Consequentialism is the view that one ought always to promote overall value.

-Consequentialism claims that you have more reason to perform an action, the better the resulting outcome would be (compared to the available alternatives).
-On this view, the value of the outcome is what ultimately matters, from a moral perspective.
+Consequentialism claims that the value of the outcome is what ultimately matters, from a moral perspective.
 So, to evaluate whether to perform an action, we should look at its overall consequences, rather than any of its other features (such as the type of action that it is).
 For instance, when breaking a promise has bad consequences—as it usually does—consequentialists oppose it.
 However, breaking a promise is not considered wrong in itself.
 In exceptional cases, breaking a promise could be the morally best action available, such as when it’s necessary to save a life.
 The ends in this case justify the means.

 Consequentialism’s rivals offer alternative accounts of what one morally ought to do that depend on features other than the value of the resulting outcome.
 For example, according to deontology, morality is about following a system of rules, like “Do Not Lie” or “Do Not Steal”.
 And according to virtue ethics, morality is fundamentally about having a virtuous character.
 Much of consequentialism’s appeal may stem from the conviction that making the world a better place is simply more important than any of these competing moral goals.